netdata/netdata/packaging/installer/UNINSTALL.md

 ## Windows

-Currently, the Windows version of Netdata is in beta.
-To uninstall Netdata on Windows:

-1. Locate the `Uninstall.exe` file in your Netdata installation directory.
-2. Double-click the `Uninstall.exe` file and follow the on-screen instructions.
+On a Windows system you can uninstall Netdata the same way you would uninstall any application, through the App settings or the Control Panel.